-Dance ended on Saturday as Big Girl's recital and year end BBQ took place.
-It was an amazing wrap up as we found out that she had won a dance scholarship for her spunk, tenacity, and leadership abilities!
-This warmed my heart and was a great kick-off to our Summer season.
-We all love dancing, singing, and music.
+What are some of the activities that you can always count on your children doing??
+For us, we all love dancing, singing, and music.
 Our house is never without one or the other happening!
-Even our Caterpillars seem to wake up and dance to the music.
-It brings a great joy!
+Oh, and don’t forget screaming.
+There always seems to be shrill screams of sheer joy and delight when the girls are playing in the house.
+It brings a great joy to have girls so heavily invested in their play!
 Another thing that these girls seem to truly enjoy are the warm days of summer!
 In order to do so we love to use a Summer Bucket List!
 That way everyone has a say.
-Want to know how we do it?
+Want to know how we create a summer bucket list?
 Just keep reading!!

 Summer Bucket Lists

 Last year at the beginning of summer I tried to plan things that we wanted to do before the warm days quietly faded into Fall.
 It was a pretty rough list and it wasn’t in a cute spot or decorated; just written in a coil notebook.
 With two weeks left of the lazy hazy days of Summer, my dear friend introduced me to a fabulous idea that was floating around the internet: summer bucket lists!
 Why hadn’t I thought of this?!
 The teacher in me loves the cutesy handouts!

 A cute printout clipped to a board displayed in her kitchen displayed the ideas that she and her girls had wanted to do that they had brainstormed 2 months before!
 Some of the fun ideas that they came up with were:

 - Watch movies all day long in their pajamas

 - Have a science day ( Mentos candy and coke experiment, shooting off balloon launchers, etc.)